sgmurphy/wordpress-plugins/wp-whatsapp/readme.txt

 - WP Chat App plugin is optimized for WooCommerce product pages.

 == Installation ==
-Manual installation is easy and takes fewer than one minute.
+Manual installation is easy and takes less than one minute.

 1. Download the plugin from wordpress.org, unpack it and upload the <strong>[WP WhatsApp]</strong> folder to your <strong>wp-content/plugins/</strong> directory.
 2. Activate the plugin through the ‘Plugins‘ menu in WordPress.